flavioschuindt/cuda-studies/README.md

 General repository to study CUDA

-Filter folder contains a a implementation of a generic (and with no useful utility as far as i know) filter that applies some Euclidian distance in a 4-Connected Neighbourhood.
+Filter folder contains a implementation of a generic (and with no useful utility as far as i know) filter that applies some Euclidian distance in a 4-Connected Neighbourhood.
 It's a filter with a lot of multiplications, square roots, etc. just to make intense computing and compare results between cpu and cuda.

 Usage: